Philadelphia Cheesesteak Adventure

 I’m Jim Pappas.
 I have eaten over 1,100 different cheesesteaks since 5/16/2018.
 I keep track of the cheesesteaks I have eaten on a 36 column spreadsheet.
 I score them using my 5 category 100 point scoring system.
 Each one has a video review on my YouTube Channel; Philadelphia Cheesesteak Adventure.

 Clicking here will redirect you to my complete spreadsheet.
 The default view is sorted by date I ate the cheesesteak.
 It is a spreadsheet so you can sort by; state, county, city and/or scores.
+The last column has a link to YouTube video review.

 When I started my quest I was told I was wasting my time because all cheesesteaks were the same and everyone already knows where to get a good cheesesteak.
 I quickly found out;